 I’m a freelance writer and editor, working from home in Derbyshire.
 As well as writing biography and ghosting other people’s memoirs, I write or edit feature articles for various journals and help overseas students with their English.
 For 15 years I’ve been an associate of Plain Language Commission, which is all about making documents clear and easy to read.
 Before that, I gained an MA and a diploma in careers guidance and worked as a careers adviser.
 When I’m not writing or looking after the family and assorted animals, I’m usually out walking in the Peak District.

-As a Story Terrace writer, Judy provides professional ghostwriting services to capture customers’ life stories through carefully crafted anecdotes.
-Below is a story of her own.
+As a Story Terrace writer, Judy interviews customers and turns their life stories into books.
+Get to know her better: you can read an autobiographical story of her own below.
 Get in touch today to work with her!

 The donkey was part of the storybook of their childhood.
 So were all the other animals who shared